 His Grace has also been pleased to remit the fine 1 of the Uckfield Lodge under the peculiar circumstances stated.

 The Petition with his Graces signature is lodged with the Grand Secretary, and can be sent to you at any time you desire it.

 I am

-addressed to Mr. Shephard Taylor
+Sir and Brother addressed yours fraternally to Mr. Shephard Taylor